whereisaaron/kube-backup/README.md

   kube-backup.sh --version

 Notes:
-  --secret is the default secret for all secrets (kubeconfig, AWS, Slack) --timestamp allows two backups to share the same timestamp --s3-bucket if not specified, will be taken from the AWS secret --s3-prefix is inserted at the beginning of the S3 prefix
+  --secret defaults to 'kube-backup' and is the default secret for kubeconfig, aws, and slack --timestamp allows two backups to share the same timestamp --s3-bucket if not specified, will be taken from the AWS secret --s3-prefix is inserted at the beginning of the S3 prefix